 Practise work only for Reception (Homework)

-- Your child should complete this work by him or herself, under your supervision, and return on Wednesdays!
+- Your child should complete this work independently, under your supervision, and returned weekly.

 - Completing and returning practice work helps build a sense of responsibility and prepares him for the homework he will have to complete later in his/her school years.